A higher level of emergency care. For a community larger than life.

 UF Health The Villages® Hospital's 50-bed ER is open 24 hours a day, seven days a week.
 Our highly trained team of emergency medicine professionals stand ready to support, quickly diagnose and begin treatment for the most challenging conditions.
 Prompt access to state-of-the-art equipment and imaging studies allow for accurate and rapid diagnostic capabilities.
 Specialty referral resources are seamlessly integrated throughout emergency treatment, from inpatient admission to post-discharge once patients arrive back home.

 Stroke is the number four cause of death and a leading cause of adult disability in the United States, according to the American Heart Association/American Stroke Association.
 On average, someone suffers a stroke every 40 seconds; someone dies of a stroke every four minutes; and 795,000 people suffer a new or recurrent stroke each year.

-The Villages® Regional Hospital provides rapid treatment to more than 500 area residents who suffer a stroke annually and has advanced certification from The Joint Commission as a Primary Stroke Center.
-Our most recent on-site review for re-certification was in November 2018.
+UF Health The Villages® Hospital provides rapid treatment to more than 500 area residents who suffer a stroke annually and has advanced certification from The Joint Commission as a Primary Stroke Center.

 Nationally Accredited Chest Pain Center

 As an Accredited Chest Pain Center with Primary PCI and Resuscitation, the Hospital uses a systematic, evidence-based and protocol-driven approach to cardiac patient care, reducing time to treatment during the critical early stages of a heart attack.